quxiaofeng/PolyU_beamer_theme/README.md

 + "compress" option is recommended.
 It provides a short header and information about slides structure.
 + "minimal" option provides a simpliest framework.
++ "nonav" can suppress the navigating buttons on lower right-hand corner.
 + "red" option is the default and the only implemented color option.
 + "gold" option is not ready.
 It is inspired by the 75th anniversary ceremony.
 But I can not find relevent color standard.
 + "numbers" option is the pagenumber on the bottom left-hand corner.